johnlecocq/blog_johnlecocq/content/post/2023-09-16-how-to-create-a-responsive-html-iframe-element-for-dimensionally-dynamic-contents/index.md

 # How to Embed an Dynamic iframe

-The excellent R team brought to us Shiny, an R-focused framework for web application development.
+The excellent R team brought us Shiny, an R-focused framework for web application development.
 These apps may be shared with others by hosting them on a web server.
-One may then embed the application a webpage with a simple iframe!
+Once hosted on a web server, one may simply embed their web applications into a webpage using a simple iframe!

-However, there is an issue...
+**However, there is a problem...**

-Shiny apps can dynamically change in height, So when embedding these types of apps within a iframe, the iframe will not automatically change in height along with the app.
-This results in a dualscrollbar effect, where a scrollbar will appear within the iframe which is embedded in a page with a scrollbar.
+Shiny apps come in a variety of heights, and they can even change height depending on the app functionality.
+This can lead to excess white space on the webpage or the app can be cut off.
+Luckily, there is [javascript code available](https://www.cultureofinsights.com/post/responsive-iframes-for-shiny-apps) that allows for communication between a Shiny app and an iframe.

-# Scrollception
+# Step-by-step guide

-Luckily, this is a problem that has been encountered for, and javascript code has been written that facilitates communication between a Shiny app and an iframe.
-It really is quite simple.
-One must write some code in the Shiny app (not included here), and also write some code in the source code of the webpage where the app will be included.
+1. Write your Shiny app.
+2. Include the JS code linked to in the prior section in the Shiny app code.
+3. Add the code below to the website source code.

 # Code needed for the webpage

-Below is the code needed to embed an example app into any webpage using an iframe.
-Keep in mind that the src for the iframe element, in this case https://invo.shinyapps.io/Search2ool/, may need to be changed depending on which app you are embedding.
-There are two apps:
+Below is sample code that one may use to embed an example app into any webpage using an iframe.
+This code goes into a the website source code.
+Keep in mind that the src for the iframe element, in this case https://invo.shinyapps.io/Search2ool/, will need to be changed to the URL of the app you are embedding.
+Contact me with any questions!

-(1) Digital Aesthetic Laser Safety Advisor (lenses) - src = https://invo.shinyapps.io/SearchTool/

-(2) Digital Dental Laser Safety Advisor (loupe inserts) - src = https://invo.shinyapps.io/DentalLoupeInserts/

 ```r
 <script type="text/javascript"